-For example, you can make vegetable chips by adding a small amount of olive oil and salt to a slice of potato, zucchini, beet or carrot and baking it until crispy.
+For example, you can make vegetable chips by adding a small amount of olive oil and salt to a slice of potato, zucchini, beet, or carrot and baking it until crispy.

 Other healthy alternatives to processed foods that can be prepared at home include chia pudding, popcorn, granola bars, and fruit leather.
-Personally, I love to cook meals at my favorite restaurant at home instead of ordering takeaway.
+Personally, I love to cook meals at my favorite restaurant at home instead of ordering a takeaway.
 Not only does this save money, but it also makes it easier to eat more whole foods by loading ingredients like fruits, vegetables, nuts, seeds, and legumes.

 4. Drink more Water

 Sweet drinks like lemonade, sweet tea, fruit juices, and sports drinks are high in sugar and calories and low in essential nutrients.
 Gradually replacing these drinks with water throughout the day is a great way to reduce your processed food intake and improve the quality of your overall diet.
-If plain water isn’t your favorite beverage, bottled or flavored water are two great options.
+If plain water isn’t your favorite beverage, bottled or flavored water are two great option.
 Alternatively, you can add flavor by injecting fresh fruits and herbs into the water.

 5. Try to Prepare your Food

 By preparing large meals once or twice a week, you can have plenty of nutritious meals in the refrigerator even if you are too busy to cook.
-You’re also much less likely to come across a driveway or looking at frozen foods on the way home if you get busy over time.
+You’re also much less likely to come across a driveway or look at frozen foods on the way home if you get busy over time.

 To start, choose a few recipes that you want to make each week and allow yourself a certain amount of time to prepare your meal.